ajl3545/Register/README.md

 dependencies in the auto-generated pom.xml file.
 I have already included the dependency for mysql-connector/j.

 4. Run the code.
 I have a sample running that pulls from a database I already created.

+Note: My database has a table called "inventory" which has rows with values "Name" and "Price" - these values will also be different for your database and table.
+You must create a table with these exact values, or make a new table with custom values and change the code to match your database and table.